-Jeffrey's Beach is located at the mouth of the Talofofo streambed, located at the end of a rough dirt road just off of the main road to Kingfisher golf course.
-Only vehicles with high clearance should drive to Jeffrey's Beach.
-The dirt road follows the stream bed, which ends up at a long, wide rocky beach that leads into a shallow tidal area.
-Visitors dirt road continues to where it ends at a large dirt parking lot.
+Hidden Beach, also known as San Juan beach, is one of several pocket beaches in the Talofofo area on the east side of Saipan.
+Past Kingfisher Golf Course at the end of the paved road, the dirt road continues to where it ends at a large dirt parking lot.
 The road to Hidden is rough and should only be driven in high-clearance vehicles.
 The wide sandy beach leads into a shallow tidal area, and can be reached after about a five minute hike through the jungle.
+The area is ideal for relaxing on the sand or wading in the water.
+Visitors should be aware of ocean conditions, as big waves can cross the fringing rocks and cause rough conditions in the tidal area.